bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lyra.md

 ### Mathematical Profile (Excerpt):
 * Carlos de Lyra Filho was well-known as the owner of the newspaper 'Diário de Pernambuco'.
-* Carlos Benjamin de Lyra's  mother was Elizabeth Lau, his father's second wife.
-* The family were Roman Catholics and Carlos Benjamin was one of his parents' two sons.
-* He had a younger brother George but also had a number of older siblings from his father's first marriage.
 * George de Lyra (1929-1999) became a well-known artist.
-* Carlos' father died when he was eight years old and his mother remarried an American, Paul Nortz, probably in 1936.
 * Elizabeth and Paul Nortz, along with Carlos and George, then moved to the United States.
 * Lyra attended Roman Catholic schools in New York.
 * This school, named after the Scottish island of Iona, had been founded in 1916 by the Congregation of Christian Brothers.